jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/query-your-database-with-ai-using-langchain-and-gradio/post.md

 When the entire code is executed, a new web interface will be triggered (normally in http://127.0.0.1:7860) where you can start interacting with the database

-Here's a demo video with a user asking questions
+Here's a demo video with a user asking questions, note that I have misspelled words like London in some prompts in purpose however the models understood the mistake and executed the queries correctly against the database.

 {{< rawhtml >}}
 <video width="650" height="480" style="display: block; margin: 0 auto" controls>